 Few things can be as troubling as having to fight to keep your job when you have taken medical leave or facing discrimination because your supervisor will not make accommodation for a disability or temporary physical condition.
-At Passman & Kaplan, P.C., Attorneys at Law, we represent federal and private sector employees or job applicants who have faced disability discrimination.
+At Passman & Kaplan, P.C. we represent federal employees or job applicants who have faced disability discrimination.

 Contact our Washington, D.C., office to speak with a federal disability discrimination attorney today.

 Unfair Treatment and Failure to Reasonably Accommodate for Disabilities

 Federal disability discrimination laws such as the Rehabilitation Act and the Americans with Disabilities Act (ADA) prohibit any adverse job action or disparate treatment – in hiring, firing, promotions, wages, schedules, work privileges, or layoffs – because of a worker’s disability or perceived disability.
 As long as a person with a disability is capable of performing the job, he or she must be given an equal chance for employment and advancement.

 One way in which disability discrimination occurs is when an employer fails or refuses to make reasonable accommodations for employees who need assistance in order to do their jobs.
 Examples of reasonable accommodation under federal disability discrimination laws include:

 - Providing specialized equipment or altering a workstation

 - Providing a handicapped-accessible bathroom or entrance ramp

 - Providing dictation software to those who suffer from carpel tunnel syndrome

 - Hiring an interpreter or providing TTY equipment for a hearing-impaired worker